What Is Activated Charcoal? (How It's Made)

 Activated charcoal is created from an assortment of carbon-rich raw materials.
 Some familiar sources used in its production include charred bones, coconut shells, peat, sawdust, and even coal or petroleum coke.

-This fine black powder starts with obtaining suitable raw materials from sustainable sources.
 For instance, coconut shells have become popular due to their renewable nature and minimal environmental impact compared to other options such as coal or petroleum-based products.

 Carbonization and activation methods

 Carbon-rich materials like wood, coconut shells, or coal are burned at high temperatures to make activated charcoal.
-Here are the two fundamental processes used to create activated charcoal:

 - Physical Activation: In this process, the carbon source is heated in a low-oxygen environment and then exposed to air or steam.
 This helps create the pores needed for adsorption.